langtonhugh/website_academic/content/publication/osm_chapter/index.md

 publication_types:
 - "6"
 publishDate: "2019-11-20T00:00:00Z"
-summary: Forthcoming book chapter on using open data to study crime and place including a practical exercise in R.
+summary: Forthcoming book chapter on using open data to study crime and place including a practical exercise in R
 tags:
 - open data
 - maps